About this flute

 (Edit: looking again, looks like Meyer style)

 Anyway, I’m posting it here in case it’s interesting, and in case anyone knows anything more about this style of flute or more about the importer/manufacturer.
-I’m new so I can only attach one photo.
-I’ll try to add more later.
+Also so that a year from now when it’s complete, I’ll have a record of the “before” that I can refer to.

 The Mark/logo.
 Fun thing here is that they stamped it under where the key lever is which is kind of sloppy, but that does mean that the gold leaf they originally stamped it with is still there on part of it.